Frequently Asked Questions

 Before approving any change petition, the State Water Board must find that the change will not injure any legal water user (including any water right holders who are junior in priority and any one who contracts with a legal water user) and that the change will not harm fish or wildlife.

 The law requires that water supply projects be diligently constructed and used.
 Before approving a petition for time extension, the State Water Board must determine that good cause exists to approve the time extension.
 We will review the petition to determine whether we can make this finding.
 Good cause does not normally exist if the project was not developed because of a lack of financing or for other reasons that involve the water right holder, rather than the project.

 If a petitioned change or time extension has the potential to impact other water users or the environment, we will tell those who have requested notification about the petition.
-The petitioner is required to notify the Department of Fish and Game of the proposed change.
+The petitioner is required to notify the Department of Fish and Wildlife of the proposed change.
 Other water right holders and the public will be allowed to object to the proposed change by filing a protest form with the State Water Board.
 Because the State Water Board has discretion over whether or not to approve the requested petition, we must comply with the California Environmental Quality Act (CEQA) before approving the change or extension petition.